calmsacibis995/testing/README.md

 # testing

 This is the testing repository!
-Download software and customize them to fit ypur own prefreances.
+Download software and customize them to fit your own prefreances.